How to become a yacht officer: Officer of the watch (OOW) certificate

 - You will also need a letter from the captain or management company to testify that you have been involved with bridge watchkeeping activities for at least six months

-- Hold a valid STCW certificate
+- You should hold a valid STCW and ENG1 medical certificate

-- Work as a deck officer on any vessel, including yachts above 3,000GT (which will be classed as passenger yachts or as passenger ships).
+- Work as a deck officer on any vessel, including yachts above 3,000GT (which will be classed as passenger yachts or as passenger ships)

-- Work on yachts where the yacht asks for officers with unlimited certification (even if less than 3,000GT).
+- Work on yachts where the yacht asks for officers with unlimited certification (even if less than 3,000GT)